Thursday, 5:59 AM.

 Jack barely looked up from the floor as he went to pass by.
 "Eat shit."

-Without warning, Derrick reached out and grabbed hold of the corner of Jacks shirt and slammed him up against the wall, hard enough to rip his hands from his pockets.
+Without warning, Derrick reached out and grabbed the corner of Jacks shirt and slammed him up against the wall, hard enough to rip his hands from his pockets.
 Derrick's fist tightened and for a second Jack actually thought he was going to get hit, but he didn't.
 They'd done this dance before in middle school; Derrick had been too much of a coward to take a swing then, too.
 Instead, he just stood there for a moment, leaving Jack pinned to the wall glaring back at him.

 "Get your thieving hands off me!"
 Jack yelled as he tugged at the other boy's hand.